This month, we have the pleasure of sharing a conversation with imaging expert Dr. Keith Wachowicz.

 Metrolab: Keith, thank you very much for taking the time today to talk about your work.

 First, I would like to ask you a bit more about yourself and your background.

 Keith: I’m an engineer by training.
 Initially, I studied engineering physics at the University of Alberta.
 Then, in my graduate studies, I took biomedical engineering and then moved into medical physics.
 Medical physics is the field in which I now work.

-I’ve been working at the Cross-Cancer Institute and with Magnetic Resonance Imaging.
-Using NMR to image the interior of a solid body, usually for a medical diagnosis.
-(MRI) for the last 15 years, in both clinical and research capacities.
+I’ve been working at the Cross-Cancer Institute and with Magnetic Resonance Imaging (MRI) for the last 15 years, in both clinical and research capacities.
 I do my own research into accelerated real-time imaging, which pairs nicely with the main program1 in our department.
 I’m a member of the team led by Gino Fallone who is developing an MRI radiotherapy hybrid device with a superconducting bi-planar magnet.
 As my own research involves working with rapid imaging, these two areas of research complement each other.
 The ultimate objective is to track anatomy in real-time as we treat with radiotherapy.

 M: How does hybrid MRI guidance radiotherapy differ from normal radiotherapy?